-June 2022: for the time being there are NO online classes available
+From June 2022 there are NO online classes available at this time.

 If you are interested in being kept up to date with any new classes, please email me on